 We recommend the ATI Radeon X1950 XTX for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is rated at 125 W maximum.
+Being a dual-slot card, the ATI Radeon X1950 XTX draws power from 1x 6-pin power connectors, with power draw rated at 125 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Radeon X1950 XTX is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 230 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 449 US Dollars.

 ||Oct 17th, 2006

 2000 MHz effective

 Retail boards based on this design